martin12333/Readable-Lisp-S-expressions/Common-lisp-tutorial.md

 print-readable is just like prin1-readable except that the printed representation of object is preceded by a newline and followed by a space.

-Syntax for string writing procedures
+Syntax for string writing functions
 -----------------------------------

 **write-to-string-readable** object &key array base case circle escape gensym length level lines miser-width pprint-dispatch pretty radix readably right-margin => string